raiju/phpMobi/README.md

 files.
 While this was meant as an experiment, this tool works quite well and can be used to generate mobipocket files from most news articles.

-IMPORTANT: Do NOT use this on a public web server.
-If you do, make sure the input is controlled (this script is absolutely not made to resist malicious inputs) and that the server isn't overwhelmed by the requests as this script is relatively heavy.
-Also, as no official documentation is available, there might be some bugs/problems in the generated files, but until now I haven't encountered any problems.
+IMPORTANT: Do NOT use this on a public web server: most of it was coded in a weekend, with no testing and no special attention to security.
+Also, as no official documentation for the MOBI file format is available, there will be some bugs/problems in the generated files, but it works for relatively simple documents on the Kindle previewer and the Kindle 3.

 MobiPocket is an eBook format created by Mobipocket SA.
 This tool also uses a php readability port made by [Keyvan Minoukadeh](http://www.keyvan.net/2010/08/php-readability/).